AtomicVisionMan/TestRLBP/README.md

 2) Create a shell application locally with basic functionalities like load and save images etc. - done!

-3) Set up CMake environment for the project (i.e. CMakeLists.txt including 12 lines of codes with 3 new lines) - done!
+3) Set up CMake environment for the project (i.e. simplest CMakeLists.txt with total 12 lines including 3 empty lines) - done!

 4) Commit to github repo - done!